 Your smile is an extremely important part of who you are.
 It is your first impression, and it is how you greet a friend, life’s joyful moments are celebrated with a smile, smiling will always make someone’s day better.
 We know how important your smile is to you and those around you.
-That’s why Dr. Ellen McOmie and Dr. Mark McOmie are members of the American Dental Association (ADA), this helps us provide our patients at our Chattanooga dental office with the most up to date and best patient care anywhere in the country!
+That’s why Dr. Mark McOmie is a member of the American Dental Association (ADA), this helps us provide our patients at our Chattanooga dental office with the most up-to-date and best patient care anywhere in the country!

 What Is The ADA?

 The American Dental Association was founded in 1859.
 It is a not-for-profit association with more than 161,000 member dentists and serves as the leading source of vital information about oral health for both dentists and their patients.
 The mission of the ADA is to improve the population’s oral health.

 We have all seen the ADA seal on different dental products.
 This program holds consumer oral health products to the highest standards and ensures they actually do what they claim they do.
 The American Dental Association Seal of Acceptance Program has placed this seal on thousands of dental products over the years.
 This way you can trust the effectiveness of the products you buy at the store things like toothbrushes, floss, toothpaste, mouth rinses, gum, and much much more.
 Because Dr. Mark McOmie is an ADA member dentists, you can trust that all the dental procedures they do are met to the highest standards of the ADA.
 Every procedure done at our Chattanooga dental office by our dentists is done to the highest quality and ethical standards set forth by the ADA.

 What Does Being An ADA Member Mean For Our Patients?